7 Reasons to Use a Group Purchasing Organization

 - Intended versus actual discounts won from suppliers

 - Non-cost-related outcomes and benefits

-- Bargaining power with top-tier suppliers (will they negotiate with you?)
+- Bargaining power with top-tier or strategic suppliers (will they negotiate with you?)

-Joining a group purchasing organization skips the hassle of negotiation, as well as dramatically increases an organization’s purchasing power, and gives you access to the lowest possible price.
-As a result, your business case should include the level of discounts that you can potentially unlock with and without GPO membership.
+Joining a GPO skips the hassle of negotiation and dramatically increases an organization’s purchasing power.
+The GPO’s existing contracts gives your business immediate access to the lowest possible price.
+When building a business case, be sure to include the amount of discounts you’d potentially unlock with a GPO membership.

-Tail spend, which generally consists of 20% of your organization’s tactical spend spread across 80% of suppliers, is notoriously difficult to manage.
+Tail spend generally consists of 20% of your company’s tactical spend spread across 80% of suppliers.
+It is notoriously difficult to manage.
 This means cost savings can be difficult to achieve.
 Luckily, tail spend happens to be an area of expertise for GPOs like Una.

-Talk to your GPO about the potential benefits in terms of tail spend cost savings, risk and waste reduction, quality control, and supplier innovation that could be achieved by outsourcing tail spend management.
+Talk to your GPO about the potential benefits of managing tail spend.
+These benefits include cost savings, risk and waste reduction, quality control, and supplier innovation.
+All of these could be achieved by outsourcing tail spend management.